611 E. Cass Street

 - Employment assessments, programs and access to employment search office equipment

-- Case management and group support meetings
+- Group support meetings

 - Depending on limited available resources, individuals and families may also apply for financial assistance for rent or a mortgage, temporary housing, food, utilities, prescriptions, transportation and other miscellaneous needs